damianhunt/cse210-03/README.md

 ## Getting Started
 python3 seeker
 ```
-You can also run the program from an IDE like Visual Studio Code.
+You can run the program from an IDE like Visual Studio Code.
 Start your IDE and open the project folder.
 Select the main module inside the hunter folder and click the "run" icon.

 ## Project Structure
 The project files and folders are organized as follows: